useoutline/analytics-sdk/README.md

 - `mock`: [boolean] (Optional) Set it to `true` to disable sending events and sessions to the server.
 Useful for testing and development environments.
 Defaults to `false`.
 - `data`: [object where key is string and value can be string or number] (Optional) Set it to an object to send additional data with every event.
 You can include a maximum of three key-value pairs.
 If you provide more than three key-value pairs, the server will disregard the data option and will not store it.

+If you're initializing directly using CDN, you can pass the following attributes to the same script:

+- `data-outline-analytics-id`: [string] Specify the Outline Analytics ID to use.
+You can find this ID in the dashboard (console.useoutline.xyz).
+- `data-outline-analytics-server-url`: [string] Specify the URL of the analytics server.
+Defaults to `'https://api.useoutline.xyz'`.
+If you are using a self-hosted solution, provide your Outline Analytics server's URL here.
+- `data-outline-analytics-debug`: [boolean] Set it to `true` to enable console logs for debugging.
+Recommended for development, not recommended for production.
+Defaults to `false`.
+- `data-outline-analytics-mock`: [boolean] Set it to `true` to disable sending events and sessions to the server.
+Useful for testing and development environments.
+Defaults to `false`.
+- `data-outline-analytics-data-[key]`: where key is string and value can be string or number.
+You can include a maximum of three attributes of this kind.
+If you provide more than three attributes of this kind pairs, the server will disregard the data option and will not store it.
+Eg: `data-outline-analytics-data-a="1"`.
+Also note that the key should be in lowercase and separated by hyphens.

 ### Methods

 The `useOutlineAnalytics` function returns an analytics object with four methods: `start`, `stop`, `sendEvent` and `setData`.